WHERE TO BEGIN

 The School of Design and UIC’s Academic Computing and Communications Center have a very limited number of laptops for undergrad and grad students to check out short-term.

-Some educational discounts are available through the UIC Bookstore Tech Center.
+Apple MacBook Pro or PC: Dell, HP, Lenovo, Microsoft.
+Some educational discounts are available through the UIC Webstore.

-Adobe Creative Cloud is required for both GD and ID students.
-The subscription may be paccessed via the UIC Webstore and will neeed to be renewed yearly.
+Adobe Creative Cloud is required for all School of Design students.
+The subscription may be accessed via the UIC Webstore and will need to be renewed yearly.
+Please note students who are experiencing financial hardship may request a discounted license.

 Office 365 is available for free to students.

-Tutorials: UIC students have free access to LinkedIn Learning, which has tutorials for Adobe programs, Maya, Rhino, AutoCAD, et cetera.
+Tutorials: UIC students have free access to LinkedIn Learning, which has tutorials for Adobe programs, Maya, Rhino, AutoCAD, etc.

 Anti-Virus: UIC provides the latest version of Symantec Endpoint Protection to all students at no cost from UIC Information Technology.